-Another way to do it is the way Foster Creativity has done them: (note: she uses taller tomato cages to put these on her porch)
+Another way to do it is the way She's Making Something has done them.
+Note: she hot glues foam to a plastic clear bowl and anchors taller tomato cages with Christmas lights strung through them to put these on her porch.

 For those who want to dress up as Sherlock Holmes or leave traces of an investigation in their home, you’ll want to leave signs that the forensics have been fingerprinting (wink wink).